BattleOfPlassey/ministry-of-vocabulary/README.md

-# Ministry Of Vocabulary
+# Vocab.js.org codenamed Ministry Of Vocabulary

-A Full Stack app which helps you learn new words, improve your vocabulary and explore mnemonics for associating memory triggers and experiences.
+A Full Stack app which helps you learn new words, improve your vocabulary and explore mnemonics.

 ### Features
 1. Node.js/Express.